zzzprojects/LinqToSql-Plus/docs/pages/articles/benchmark.md

 Invoke the method once before performing the benchmark tests

 ## Include method not related to the test
-Someone once reported a performance issue and thought our BulkSaveChanges method was slow.
+Someone once reported a performance issue and thought our BulkInsert method was slow.
 We discovered he was including the time to Add every entity to the context.

-The Add method was taking 99,9% of the total time while BulkSaveChanges only 0,1%.
+The Add method was taking 99,9% of the total time while BulkInsert only 0,1%.

 | Operations | 100 Entities | 1,000 Entities | 10,000 Entities |